jordihernandcr-ops/c_foundations/README.md

 # c_foundations
-Getting comfortable with c programming.
+Getting comfortable with c programming again by doing fundamentals studying and leetcode.